 Director – Charles Grosvenor, Screenplay – Kelly Ward & Mark Young, Story – Rae Lambert, Producers – David Kirschner & Jerry Mills, Music – James Horner, Production Design – Carol Holman Grosvenor & Bill Proctor.
 Production Company – Hanna-Barbera/Harlech Television

-Ellen Blain (Abigail), Ben Gregory (Edgar), Paige Gosney (Russell), Michael Crawford (Cornelius), Elizabeth Moss (Michelle), Ben Vereen (Phineas)
+Ellen Blain (Abigail), Ben Gregory (Edgar), Paige Gosney (Russell), Michael Crawford (Cornelius), Elisabeth Moss (Michelle), Ben Vereen (Phineas)

 Four young furlings in the Dapplewood forest go to visit their teacher, the wise Cornelius, who shows them the toy flying machine he has made.
 Elsewhere in the forest, a tanker skids and crashes, releasing poison gas that rapidly kills off animals everywhere.
 Cornelius and the furlings return to find their homes devastated and their parents’ dead.
 After racing into her home after her family, the young badger Michelle collapses infected by the poison.
 Cornelius tells them that the only hope to save Michelle is to obtain the longwort plant from another meadow within 48 hours.
 They set out, facing great perils during the journey, including the threat of human fumigators and dragons (earth-moving machines) that are demolishing the woods.